jhernand/fulfillment-service/README.md

 ## Recommended development setup

-This is an oppinionated setup, the one used by the person that initially wrote this document.
+This is an opinionated setup, the one used by the person that initially wrote this document.
 You can find other ways to prepare your environment.
 As long as the resulting code works fine you are good.

 ### Make sure that you have a version 3.12 or newer of Python available